 Inspired by the work of the Service Civil on the continent, the group contacted Jean Inebnit, a Swiss quaker who had previously worked with Cérésole, and who was then working as a lecturer at the University of Leeds.
 In coordination, they set up the first international voluntary project in Britain in 1931.
 Brynmawr attracted 41 volunteers from abroad, and 74 from the UK.
-From this, emerged the development of the International Voluntary Service for Peace.
+From this, emerged the development of the International Voluntary Service for Peace (the original name of IVS).
 Led by Jean Inebnit, IVSP was now the British Branch of Service Civil International.

 In the Spring of 1939, IVSP was acknowledged by the House of Commons during a debate on an alternative form of national service for Conscientious Objectors.
 T. Edmund Harvey MP, the brother of IVS Chairman John Harvey, spoke of the wide range of valuable work carried out by the International Voluntary Service, such as reconstruction work after natural or economic disasters, which would not have otherwise been carried out.

 Later that year, John Harvey and Paul Cadbury met with Sir Godfrey Ince, the Minister of Labour, on behalf of IVSP to discuss the possibilities of an ‘alternative service’ for Conscientious Objectors.
 Several days after the discussions, John Harvey received a letter inviting IVSP to supply men for a series of reforestation projects across the UK.
 This development saw IVSP receive funding from the British Government and unofficial status as ‘the alternate service’.